 A disruption of normal facility operations leading to an unplanned outage is handled in the same way as a planned outage.
 Louver positions are adjusted to maintain Tipping Building ventilation.
-In the event that both units are affected, and adequate negative airflow cannot be maintained, additional odour containment and control measures will be implemented, including the operation of the active odour suppression system.
+If both units are affected, and adequate negative airflow cannot be maintained, additional odour containment and control measures will be implemented, including the operation of the active odour suppression system.